neo-chem/org/README.md

 I'll try to summarise the possible to-do list that we discussed:

-- [ ] Collect interested parties, via email and so-on, and establish a focal point for dicussion.
 - [ ] If this GitHub is not the place, then potentially make a Slack or otherwise.
 One option may be to request a forum on the new [matsci.org platform](https://matsci.org/).
+- [ ] Collect interested parties, via email and so-on, and establish a focal point for discussion.
 - [ ] Find out who has the time to contribute, and in what ways
 - [ ] Potentially prepare a perspective paper as a "call-to-arms" for improved data standards.